 Lyndhurst Secondary College is celebrating its second year of operation of the Cranbourne Region Trades Skills Centre.
 Students from Year’s 10,11 and 12 have participated in Automotive Studies (pre vocational) certificate classes for their first and second year qualification.
 In addition, students from partner schools partook in the program in 2018 and 2019 and we look forward to this partnership continuing into 2020 and beyond.

 We have high expectations of our senior students and regard them as responsible young adults who are committed to achieving success at school and always willing to do their very best.
 Senior students are encouraged to demonstrate the following attributes:

 - an enthusiasm for learning,

 - motivation to make the most of opportunities offered,

 - ability to be accountable and responsible for one’s own actions.

 Please take the time to read this Handbook and carefully consider all available options.
 Be sure to make informed decisions based on advice from key people including College staff and parents.
-Take advantage of the extensive counselling process in place during Semester 2 as students begin to plan programs for 2018 and be sure to attend the Senior Sub School Information Evening held early in Term 3 on Thursday 20th July.
+Take advantage of the extensive counselling process in place during Semester 2 as teachers begin to plan programs for 2021 and be sure to attend the Senior Sub School Information Evening held early in Term 3, Wednesday 17th July.
 Don’t forget to also consult key advisors including the MIPs Coordinator and Careers Counsellor.